 Nana’s conversations, then, are not random insertions of philosophy.
 They are extensions of the film’s concern with how people become intelligible through systems that precede them.

 Prostitution in particular becomes more than a social topic.
-It becomes a kind of exchange system that mirrors cinema itself.
+At such a point, it begins to function much like cinema, with meaning produced through a process of circulation and connection.
 The body becomes visible under specific conditions, desire becomes organized through surfaces, and value is produced through a structure of looking and being looked at.

 Nana’s life is not just narrated; it is displayed, negotiated, and consumed within forms of exchange that the film never lets the viewer forget are material.
 The apparatus here is not only the projector or the screen.
 It is also the social machinery that determines who gets to appear, under what conditions, and for whom.
 Godard’s film does not treat this as an abstract lesson.
 It feels it in the grain of every scene.

 Even the way the film pauses and divides itself into numbered sections suggests that Nana’s life is being cut into visible units, transformed into an arrangement of perceivable moments.
-That structure is not neutral.
+Yet there is nothing neutral about the way the structure works.
 It is part of the meaning.

 The emotional center of the film may still lie in Karina’s presence, but apparatus theory prevents that presence from becoming purely mystical.
 It is tempting to speak of Karina as if she were simply a radiant cinematic essence, as if the film had miraculously captured an unrepeatable femininity in amber.
 But that would be too easy, and Godard is never really that easy.
-What the film shows is that Karina’s image is powerful precisely because it is caught in a system that both reveals and constrains her.
+Karina’s presence on screen is so striking because the film never treats it as simple or transparent.
+It shows how she is both illuminated and confined by the structures surrounding her.

-She is not merely a muse floating above the machinery; she is the body through which the machinery becomes visible.
+She is the person who helps reveal how the act of looking works.
 The audience does not watch her in some innocent, unmediated way.
 The audience watches through the apparatus that has already prepared her as an image of value, vulnerability, and desire.

 At the same time, the film never reduces her to an object.
 That tension is what gives Vivre sa vie its strange force.

-It knows that the woman on screen can be both singular and overdetermined, both alive and constructed, both expressive and captured by the very technology that displays her.
+It understands how the woman before the camera cannot be reduced to an identity.
+She is both a presence and the product of systems of meaning, both expressive in her right and framed by the technology, making her visible.
 When she lights cigarette after cigarette, stares out from under darkened eyes, and drifts through the city in a state of precarious suspension, she becomes something like the ideal Godard image: not a complete psychological unit, but a presence whose meaning is inseparable from the act of looking.

 The viewer may feel close to her, but that closeness is itself a product of the apparatus.
 It is staged by the camera’s patience, the editing’s rhythm, the screen’s isolation, and the dark room that makes her image loom larger than life.